Va-Ns/Fisher_Kernels/README.md

 # Image Classification using Fisher kernels in MATLAB

-This project is inspired by the code snippets available from Svetlana [Lazebnik et al.](https://slazebni.cs.illinois.edu/).
-It implement the Spatial Pyramid Matching scheme for classifying different scene categories, while yielding the GPU and Parallel Computing Toolboxes of MATLAB.
+This project is an attempt to recreate the work done by Florent Perronnin: "_Fisher Kernels on Visual Vocabularies for Image Categorization_" by classifying a set of images with scenes.
+Using the dataset that is available from Svetlana [Lazebnik et al.](https://slazebni.cs.illinois.edu/) in the SPM experiment, the axis of this project is to use Gaussian Mixture Models, the sufficient statistics of which are used to form a Dictionary for the features extracted by SIFT and the RGB planes of the data.
+With the Fisher kernel consisting of computing the gradient of the sufficient statistics and concatenating them in the form of a vector, the latter encodes the data into a vector representation that is normalized using an approximation of the diagonal of the Fisher Information Matrix.
+Finally, the vectors are feeded in a SVM classifier.
+With the metric of the project being _Accuracy_, it can be seen that Fisher Kernels manage to increase the descriptiveness induced by the SPM schematic.

 ![image](https://github.com/user-attachments/assets/5ce330c4-4a0d-4c9f-8a33-2f6086c43d05)